 - Kids – Spectrum disorders: ADD, ADHD, Asperger’s, Autism

-A poor or delayed gastric emptying can create inflammatory types of reactions in the small intestines, creating intestinal permeability or Leaky Gut Syndrome (microscopic permeabilities, little small microscopic holes in the digestive tract).
-Breakdown of the gut barrier results in leaking that allows large protein molecules entry into your bloodstream.
+A poor or delayed gastric emptying can create inflammatory types of reactions in the small intestines, creating intestinal permeability or Leaky Gut Syndrome (microscopic permeabilities, little small microscopic holes in the digestive tract)—breakdown of the gut barrier results in leaking, allowing large protein molecules to enter your bloodstream.

 Issues Caused by Gastroparesis

 - Food Sensitivities